k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/06_fabric_kafkaSSL_support.md

 - Assumption 1: Usage of Oracle Golden Gate for Big Data (OGG - BD)
 - Assumption 2: Knowledge to simulate message creation in Kafka with format similat to message pushed by OGG BD replicat component

-### Step 1 - 	Fabric, IIDFinder, Kafka and OGG BD systems are up and running in SSL/TLS mode
+- 	Fabric, IIDFinder, Kafka and OGG BD systems are up and running in SSL/TLS mode

-### Step 2 - 	Create update in OGG so new message will be pushed to Kafka
+- 	Create update in OGG so new message will be pushed to Kafka

-### Step 3 - 	IDFinder will authenticate against Kafka and will pull the new message generated
+- 	IDFinder will authenticate against Kafka and will pull the new message generated

-### Step 4 - 	Message will be written to cache instance {under keyspace k2staging tables}
+- 	Message will be written to cache instance {under keyspace k2staging tables}

-### Step 5 - 	From Fabric console run the ```GET``` command on to the instance to validate the data was received and written as expected
+- 	From Fabric console run the ```GET``` command on to the instance to validate the data was received and written as expected

 Note:
 In case IIDFinder was not set with SSL/TLS setup as required, the data in cache (k2staging) will not be written as expected